 Are You at Risk of Developing Plantar Fasciitis?

-Plantar fasciitis common in both professional athletes and “weekend warriors,” and it affects men and women equally.
-People who are on their feet for long periods of time such as dancers, teachers, runners, soldiers, or waiters are at greater risk than those who are more sedentary.
+Plantar fasciitis is common in both professional athletes and “weekend warriors,” and it affects men and women equally.
+People who are on their feet for long periods of time such as dancers, teachers, runners, soldiers, or waiters are at greater risk than those who are not as active.

 What Are the Symptoms of Plantar Fasciitis?